Shirtless Jason Kelce cheers on Travis, Chiefs with Taylor Swift after taking pregame shot with Bills Mafia - Yahoo Sports

 Everyone was happy.
 Kelce traded high-fives with Buffalo fans, who screamed his name and cheered on his revelry.
 What a scene.

 But fear not, fans of the Kelce brothers.
-Jason hadn't turned on Travis.
-He wasn't there to support the Bills on the field.
-He was later seen at Highmark Stadium next to Taylor Swift while sporting Chiefs colors.
+Jason hadn't turned on Travis, and he wasn't there to support the Bills on the field.
+He was later seen at Highmark Stadium next to Taylor Swift and sporting Chiefs colors.
 His allegiance Sunday was clearly with his brother.

 Taylor Swift and Jason Kelce in the house for tonight’s Chiefs vs Bills divisional playoff game in Buffalo. #TaylorSwift pic.twitter.com/6O5LWeKsCi